cappuccinocosmico/incoherentramblings/drafts/Violence.md

   - *
 - Pepole care about other pepoles conception of them more then most pepole think.
   - *Pepole will go to prison and face consequences to avoid disrespect*
+- Shame is the ultimate cause of Violence
+  - tons of quotes for this exist
+- Intent